Penneo/sdk-net/README.md

 myDocument.MakeSignable();
 myDocument.Persist();

+// Create a new signer that can sign documents in the case file var mySigner = new Signer(myCaseFile, "John Doe");
+mySigner.Persist();

 // Create a new signature line on the document var mySignatureLine = new SignatureLine(myDocument, "MySignerRole");
 mySignatureLine.Persist();

-// Create a new signer that can sign documents in the case file var mySigner = new Signer(myCaseFile, "John Doe");
-mySigner.Persist();
+// Map the signer to the signing request mySignatureLine.SetSigner(mySigner);

 // Update the signing request for the new signer var mySigningRequest = mySigner.GetSigningRequest();